BUILDS-/BUILDS-.github.io/_posts/2012-11-02-linux-computers.md

 ---- xscreensaver has been configured like this: It is set to "only one screensaver", and the screensaver is always BRIGHTLY COLORED.
 It is set to start automatically by setting an autostart with the command xscreensaver -no-splash

 ---- xfce4-terminal has been configured with MY SPECIAL COLOR CONFIG, which I have tyrannically imposed on everyone.
-Due to its length it is on a separate page, [[xfce4-terminal configuration|here]].
+Due to its length it is on a separate page, xfce4-terminal configuration.
 It belongs at ~/.config/Terminal/terminalrc

----- The configuration for xfwm is on [[xfwm4 configuration|a separate page]].
+---- The configuration for xfwm is on xfwm4 configuration.
 It belongs at ~/.config/xfce4/xfconf/xfce-perchannel-xml/xfwm4.xml .
 Simply clobbering the old file seems not to work, but I don't understand why.

 ---- Here is a list of packages that we've explicitly installed, that haven't been mentioned here.
 Ones that are STARRED** are backported.